A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

 where $H$ and $D$ respectively represent the feature encoder and the binary domain discriminator, and $\mathcal{X}_p$ denotes the proxy source domain.
-Due to its simplicity, the domain adversarial training strategy has also been utilized in the following works \cite{liu2021source,ye2021source,tian2022vdm,liu2022source_ai,chu2023adversarial}.
-Besides, a certain number of methods \cite{nayak2021mining,yan2021source,stan2021unsupervised,stan2022domain} further employ advanced domain adversarial training strategies to achieve better adaptation.
-Thirdly, BAIT \cite{yang2021casting} leverages the maximum classifier discrepancy \cite{saito2018maximum} between two classifiers' outputs in an adversarial manner to achieve feature alignment, which has been followed by \cite{tian2022source_tist,tian2022source_cee,chu2022denoised,yuan2022source}.
-Fourthly, FTA-FDA \cite{peng2022multi} applies the maximum mean discrepancy (MMD) \cite{gretton2012kernel} to reduce the difference of features across domains, and its improved variants like conditional MMD and contrastive domain discrepancy have also been used in \cite{tian2021source,zhang2022lightweight,ding2022source,zhang2022divide,liu2022self}.
-In addition, features from different domains could be further aligned through contrastive learning between source prototypes and target samples \cite{qiu2021source,zhang2022source,xu2022source,zhang2022divide}.
-To further model the instance-level alignment, MTRAN \cite{huang2022relative} reduces the difference between features from the target data and its corresponding variant in the virtual source domain.
+Due to its simplicity, the domain adversarial training strategy has also been utilized in the following works \citep{liu2021source,ye2021source,tian2022vdm}.
+Besides, a certain number of following methods \citep{nayak2021mining,yan2021source,stan2021unsupervised} further employ advanced domain adversarial training strategies to achieve better adaptation.
+Thirdly, BAIT \citep{yang2021casting} leverages the maximum classifier discrepancy \citep{saito2018maximum} between two classifiers' outputs in an adversarial manner to achieve feature alignment, which has been followed by \citep{tian2023source,chu2022denoised}.
+Fourthly, some TTDA methods \citep{ding2022source,zhang2022divide,liu2022self} explore the maximum mean discrepancy (MMD) \citep{gretton2012kernel} and propose various conditional variants to reduce the difference of features across domains.
+In addition, features from different domains could be also aligned through contrastive learning between source prototypes and target samples \citep{qiu2021source,zhang2022divide}.
+To model the instance-level alignment, MTRAN \citep{huang2022relative} reduces the difference between features from the target data and its corresponding variant in the virtual source domain.